Installation

 Download the PhotoMapAI source code as a .zip file from the latest stable Releases page.
 For development versions, use the "Download ZIP" link in the green "Code" button near the top of the GitHub PhotoMapAI home page.

-Choose a convenient location in your home folder and unzip the file to create a new folder named PhotoMapAI
+Choose a convenient location in your home folder and unzip the file to create a new folder named PhotoMapAI.

 2. Run the installer script

-script file.
-The system will check that Python and other requirements are installed, download the necessary library files, and create a .bat script named start_photomap
+Navigate to the unpacked PhotoMapAI folder, find the INSTALL folder, and double-click the install_windows script file.
+The system will check that Python and other requirements are installed, download the necessary library files, and create a .bat script named start_photomap.

 3. [Optional] Install Microsoft C++ Runtime DLLs